Hot drinks and food are a leading cause of burns

 Hair straighteners burn

-• Hair straighteners can get as hot as an iron, and will stay hot for at least 15 minutes after they’re switched off.
+• Hair straighteners and other hair styling products like curling tongs can get very hot, and will stay hot for at least 15 minutes after they’re switched off.

 • Keep them out of reach of children - put them on a high shelf or in a heat-proof pouch to cool.